prokawsar/plantshopping/README.md

-# Plan Shopping by React
+# Plant Shopping by React